jonn1723/jonn1723.github.io/_posts/2023-10-30-Credit-Card-Approval-Prediction-using-Machine-Learning-Classifiers.md

 The feature importance looks relatively similar when cross-referencing our Decision Tree model with XGBoost meaning that "PriorDefault" and "Employed" likely contribute most to the approval algorithm.

 Logistic regression is generally a simpler and more interpretable model with fewer hyperparameters to tune, making it less prone to overfitting.
-This model is commonly used for binary classification problems
+This model is commonly used for binary classification problems and it assumes a linear relationship between the features and the log-odds of the outcome.
+If the relationship is highly nonlinear, more complex models like decision trees or ensemble methods may be better suited.